kristijanhusak/laravel-form-builder/README.md

 **Notice:** Package templates uses plain PHP for printing because of plans for supporting version 4 (prevent conflict with tags), but you can use blade for custom fields, just make sure to use tags that are not escaping html (`{!! !!}`)

-And then add to `config.custom-fields` key this:
+And then add it to published config file(`config/packages/kris/laravel-form-builder/config.php`) in key `custom-fields` key this:

 ``` php
 // ...
     'custom_fields' => [